 Elora’s first temperance group, the Elora Temperance Society, formed in the late 1840s.
-James Middleton, a farmer and part-time preacher from the Bon Accord settlement, organized the group and served as its leader.
+James Middleton, a farmer, and a part-time preacher from the Bon Accord settlement organized the group and served as its leader.

 A more moderate position was taken by the Elora Friendly Society for the Suppression of Intemperance, founded early in 1851.

 Most of the leaders of Elora’s business community became members, including Walter Newman, Charles Allan and James Middleton’s son, William, a doctor.

 This group promoted drinking in moderation and shunned the tight-lipped, humorless attitude of the Elora Temperance Society.

 The Elora Friendly Society did not enjoy a long life.
 Its low-key approach did not attract the fanatics necessary to keep a temperance organization active.
 That it met at the Commercial Hotel did not help its reputation among temperance people.
 As well, it had no real aims or objectives other than moderation.

 The final blow, though, was struck by its vice-president, the usually hard-drinking Edwin Kertland, the local surveyor.
 Near the end of one of Kertland’s boisterous three-day binges in the barroom of the Commercial, the executive of the Friendly Society met in an upstairs room and expelled him for “an outrageous violation of his solemn vows,” according to the minutes of the society.